MeldStudio/streamdeck/co.meldstudio.streamdeck.sdPlugin/README.md

 ## What's New

-Version 0.5.0
+Version 0.5.0.1
 Add Clip action for clipping the last 90 seconds into recording.
 Fix for dial press on the Stream Deck+.
-Fix for mute/cue responsiveness for respective actions.
+Fix for mute/cue responsiveness issues.

 ## Helpful Links